pronamic/wp-pronamic-importer/readme.txt

 Tested up to: 3.4
 Stable tag: 0.1

-Import posts, pages, comments, custom fields, categories, tags and more from an custom database.
+Import posts, pages, comments, custom fields, categories, tags and more.

 == Description ==

-The WordPress Importer can import the following content from an custom database:
+The Pronamic Importer plugin can import the following content from an custom database:

 * Posts, pages and other custom post types
 * Comments